john2x/plan9-theme.el/README.md

 This theme is a work in progress.

 Inspired by [Plan9][] colors.
-A light alternative for the "l33t" hacker.
+A light alternative for that classic look.

 Install
 -------